 Social media refers to Internet technologies, tools and services that allows a community of users to create, publish and repurpose content, including text, photos, video, images and links to other Web sites.
 Users of social media do so to extend the reach of their personal and professional networks, find others with similar interests, help them share information and collaborate on new ideas and projects.

 The University of Texas at Arlington strives to maintain clear and consistent messages to its many constituents through various communications channels and platforms, including social media.
-Social media is different from traditional forms of communication because it doesn’t just provide a mechanism for information dissemination but an opportunity to hear directly from constituents, such as students, faculty, staff, parents, fans and friends.
+Social media is different from traditional forms of communication because it doesn’t just provide a mechanism for information dissemination but an opportunity to hear directly from and converse with constituents, such as students, faculty, staff, parents, fans and friends.